openknowledge-archive/dpr-api/README.md

 To run all tests plz use ```nosetests tests``` from the base directory.
 If want to run specific module use i.e. ```nosetests tests/test_basics.py```

+* Some times nosetests got chached by bash so tests may fail as it points to /usr/local/nosetests not the virtual env nosetest then plz run ```./env/bin/nosetests tests```